 “Modeling an individual neuron at Blue Brain today leads to around 20,000 ordinary differential equations – when modeling entire brain regions, this quickly raises to 100 billion equations that have to be solved concurrently.
 HPE helps us to navigate the challenging technology landscape in supercomputing.

 In terms of the technical specifications, the supercomputer is based on the HPE SGI 8600 System, comprised of 372 compute nodes and delivering 1.06 petaflops of peak performance.

 The system is equipped with a whopping 94 terabytes of memory (equivalent to 23,000 laptops) and runs Intel Xeon Gold 6140 and Intel Xeon Phi 7230 processors in addition to NVIDIA Tesla V100 graphic processors.

 The system uses single and dual-rail Mellanox InfiniBand high-performance networks and has 4 petabytes of high-performance storage from DataDirect Networks (DDN), delivering more than 50GB/s aggregated bandwidth, associated with an 80 GB/s Infinite Memory Engine (IME) flash-based burst buffer.

-Blue Brain 5 also features an energy efficient cooling system that doesn’t exhaust heated air into the data centre, and has been installed at the Swiss National Supercomputing Centre (CSCS) in Lugano, Switzerland.
+Blue Brain 5 also features an energy efficient cooling system that doesn't exhaust heated air into the data center, and has been installed at the Swiss National Supercomputing Centre (CSCS) in Lugano, Switzerland.

 “Our mission is to create technologies that improve our quality of life, including powering technologies for the healthcare industry to deliver targeted treatments and save lives,” says HPE president and CEO Antonio Neri.